vitality-ai/warpdrive/docs/user_guide.md

 > **Note:**
 > These instructions assume you have installed and are running the Storage Service locally.
 > For setup instructions, see the [Developer's Documentation](../docs/setup.md).
 > Once our cloud offering is available, we will update this guide with details for connecting to the managed service.
+However if you are a developer we suggest you follow our [Developer's Documentation](../docs/setup.md) which is self contained to get you started.

 ## Getting Started